youguqiaomu/SA-SCL/README.md

 # SA-SCL
 This data warehouse contains the original data (which has been anonymized) and the main code related to the SA-SCL model.
 This model aims to integrate large language models into social network accounts, thereby creating anthropomorphic social users.
+This data warehouse contains the original data (which has been anonymized) and the main code related to the SA-SCL model.
+This model aims to integrate large language models into social network accounts, thereby creating anthropomorphic social users.
+If you have any further academic exchanges or industrial applications, please contact the author at: sdrzlwz@126.com, hsu25@stu.pku.edu.cn and guyijun@ppsuc.edu.cn.